Arvindhra/Data_Science_Projects/Forecasting/LRT/LRT_MRT_Line_Forecasting_In_Malaysia/ReadME.md

 This forecasting project was done in January 2026.

-The forecast period done is for Q1 of 2026 (January 2026 to March 2026).
+The forecast period done is for Q1 of 2026 (January 2026 to March 2026) and the time-series model used for this forecasting is Prophet.

 Soon, I will create the full documentation for this project.